 NSSLHA Nicholls Chapter holds a social gathering at the beginning and end of each semester.
 New members can meet faculty and upperclassmen.
 Guest speakers are often invited to provide members with a hands-on look at the field of speech pathology and audiology or related fields.
 The speaker may be, for example, a local physician, private practitioner or other community professional.
 The group also participates in university and area service projects.

-Yes, the group usually meets at noon on the first Tuesday of the month in Ayo 118.
+Yes, the group usually meets at noon on the last Tuesday of the month in Ayo 118.
 Reminders are posted through emails.
 Drop in!

 The dues are $15 per semester and are primarily used to fund contributions to worthy causes, such as “Operation Smile,” funding for guide dogs for the hearing impaired, funding items for residents of nursing homes in the area and items for the Jo Carol Nolen Speech, Language and Hearing Center.